 The husband, 38-year-old Jomic Calleja Maatouk, who was described by a magistrate as a “lethal weapon”, was arrested.

-Two months on, Marzia’s family wants more clarity and transparency on investigations into her death and want to know when her corpse will be brought back to Malta and who is responsible for repatriation.
+Two months on, Marzia’s family wants more clarity and transparency on investigations into her death and want to know when her body will be brought back to Malta and who is responsible for repatriation.

-Speaking in detail for the first time with Times of Malta, the mother, grandparents, aunt and cousin of Marzia expressed their frustration at the fact they still have no idea where her corpse is being kept in Libya, and what led to her death, insisting that the authorities are offering little to no help.
+Speaking in detail for the first time with Times of Malta, the mother, grandparents, aunt and cousin of Marzia expressed their frustration at the fact they still have no idea where her body is being kept in Libya, and what led to her death, insisting that the authorities are offering little to no help.

 “As long as she was a wanted criminal the authorities were ready to do all they could to hunt her down and get her here, but now that she’s dead, it seems nobody cares that much anymore,” her grandmother, Filippa Zammit, said.